Wilbur Smith: First novels

-After reading the manuscript Smith's agent in London, Ursula Winant, rang Charles Pick the deputy managing director of William Heinemann and convinced him to look at the novel.
-She also asked for an advance of £500 and a guaranteed initial print run of 5,000 copies, and that it was to be published before Christmas.
-After being impressed after reading the first chapter of the novel over the weekend Pick gave it to the company’s sales director Tim Manderson, who agreed that it should be published.
+After reading the manuscript Smith's agent rang Charles Pick, the deputy managing director of William Heinemann and convinced him to look at the novel.
+She also asked for an advance of £500, a guaranteed initial print run of 5,000 copies, and that it be published before Christmas.
+Impressed after just the first chapter, over the weekend Pick gave it to the company’s sales director Tim Manderson, who agreed that it should be published.
 Pick rang Winant and offered an advance of £1,000, with an initial print run of 10,000 copies.
 By the publication date Heinemanns had increased the print run to 20,000.

-The book went on to be successful, selling around the world (except in South Africa, where it was banned) and enabling Smith to leave his job and write full-time.
+The book went on to sell well around the world (except in South Africa, where it was banned).
 Charles Pick later became Smith's mentor and agent.
-Smith says Pick gave him advice he never forgot: "Write for yourself, and write about what you know best."
-Pick also advised: "Don't talk about your books with anybody, even me, until they are written."
-Smith has said that, "Until it is written a book is merely smoke on the wind.
-It can be blown away by a careless word."

 In 2012, Smith said When the Lion Feeds remained his favourite because it was his first to be published.
 Film rights were bought by Stanley Baker but no movie resulted.
 However, the money enabled Smith to quit his job in the South African taxation office, calculating he had enough to not have to work for two years.

-"I hired a caravan, parked it in the mountains, and wrote the second book", he said.
+I hired a caravan, parked it in the mountains, and wrote the second book", he said.
 "I knew it was sort of a watershed.
 I was 30 years of age, single again, and I could take the chance."

 Smith's second published novel was The Dark of the Sun (1965), a tale about mercenaries during the Congo Crisis.
 Film rights were sold to George Englund and MGM and it was filmed in 1968 starring Rod Taylor.